Xbox Series X and Xbox Series S -- Everything We Know About Microsoft's Next-Gen Consoles

 Backward compatibility and exclusives

-It was also confirmed that Xbox Game Pass will be heading to the next-gen. Yes, you will be able to get the subscription service day one.
-Yes, Halo Infinite, the newest entry in the beloved Halo franchise, will be available on Xbox Game Pass when the game launches.
+It was also confirmed that Xbox Game Pass will be heading to the next-gen. Yes, you will be able to get the subscription service on day one.
+Yes, Halo Infinite, the newest entry in the beloved Halo franchise, will be available on Xbox Game Pass when the game launches, though the game has been delayed to sometime in 2021.

 Before I dive into the games coming to Xbox Series X, I want to get into how this next console changes how Microsoft will approach consoles and console launches moving forward.
-Much of this information has been shared through different interviews but hasn’t really been formally announced.
 When the console was initially revealed, it was confirmed that backward compatibility will be a feature for the Xbox Series X. In that very first reveal video, Spencer said, “I don’t lose my last generation as I move into the next generation; the people I play with and the games that I want to play.
 That experience should be continuous and always growing.”

 This ideology seems to go both ways, according to an MCV interview with Xbox’s Matt Booty.
 At least during the first few years of the Xbox Series X’s life cycle, Xbox games will play up and down the Xbox family of consoles.
 That means games that launch with the Xbox Series X will also be compatible with the Xbox One series of consoles.